matt-lebl/uvic-marketplace/resops/jmeter/README-JMeter.md

 # Resops and JMeter
 Done by Brendan Wadey.

+Test plans are saved as "Market Load Test X.Y.jmx", where X denotes the class of test and Y denotes version history (greater = more recent).

 TOTP java implementation done by Thorsten Hoeger and Mahsum Urebe, taken from https://github.com/taimos/totp/ under the Apache License 2.0.

 ## Installation and Use